olof-nord/bvg-traffic-information/traffic-information-app/README.md

 - The token could also be set by setting the environment variable `export BVG_API_KEY=xyz` before starting.

 ### Install dependencies
-Before starting, make sure to install the dependencies
 ```sh
 npm install
 ```